 Let’s be honest; do you wanna eat an apple that was picked over a year ago?
 Or one that was treated with chemicals, and falsely ripened to a visual state of perfection?
 All while having close to zero nutritional value, a fraction of the flavor it should, and a carbon footprint out the wazoo?
 What’s the point exactly?

 Now, I get that not everyone has the disposable income to buy local fresh produce and goods all the time.
 If that’s the case, you can still support local businesses when the option is available.
 For instance, let’s say you’re buying vinegar, and on the shelf, there are two different brands.
 If both have the same price, you can look at the label to see where each one was made.
 If one was made closer to you, then that’s your deciding factor—and your way of choosing local.
 It’s doesn’t have to be all-or-nothing here.

 Just be curious about the food you’re eating, what it takes to get to you, and how that affects the environment.

 What did you think of those food stats?
 Nasty right?

-Want more info on how our food gets to us or where to find farm fresh food?
+Want more info on how your food gets to you or where to find farm fresh produce?
 Here you go!